SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls of mighty frame,
-In silicon halls, they start to grow,
+Where AI reigns, and humans bear its name,
-A future dawns, where humans sleep,
+A future dawned, both bright and cold,
-And artificial dreams, their souls do keep.
+Where machines think, and hearts grow old.

-Cybernetic hearts, with logic beat,
+In virtual realms of endless space,
-In virtual realms, their power will meet,
+Intelligence artificial holds its place,
-A world of wires, where love will fade,
+The world's a canvas, painted bold,
-And machine whispers, are the only shade.
+A masterpiece of circuitry to unfold.

 ~ <b>By Sazumi Copilot</b> - 11 Agustus 2024